-Point and figure is a method of technical analysis which requires a degree of study, both in reading and using, before an individual becomes confident in its practical applications.
+Point and figure is a method of technical analysis which requires a degree of study, both in terms of reading as well as undertaking, before an individual becomes confident in its practical applications.
 Point and figure charts are composed in grid format, and whether you choose to write out charts by hand on blanks sheets of mathematics paper, or use a blank computer version such as an Excel spreadsheet, it’s understanding how to fill out the entries which is the most important aspect.
 Charts are compiled of columns of X’s and O’s, whereby X represents price reaching a specific value on an upward trajectory, and O shows that price reached a specified value on a downward trend.

 Point and figure charts make no reference to time, new entry points of price information are only inserted into the chart when price has moved by a substantial enough amount.
 The amount with which price has to move in order to warrant a new entry into the chart is calculated via means of box scaling, a type of set scale which predetermines this for the trader.
-Trading in this manner means that entering and exiting the market is based purely on price movement, and the movement has to be substantial enough to warrant this (why would you not incorporate this method into your trading!).
+Trading in this manner means that entering and exiting the market is based purely on price movement, and the movement has to be substantial enough to warrant this.

 Point and figure charting can make it far easier to identify areas of support and resistance, trends and reversal patterns by eliminating the periods of nonevent which get recorded on conventional stock charts.
 For some individuals this is enough to improve their trading performance significantly, and provide them with a whole new perspective on market price movements and patterns.